dbachelder/get-shit-done-opencode/README.md

 |---------|-------------|-------------|
 | `/gsd/help` | Show all available commands | Anytime you need a refresher |

-### Example: Building a CLI Tool
+### Example: Greenfield Project (CLI Tool)

-Here's a realistic walkthrough of building a project from start to finish, including the back-and-forth that actually happens.
+Here's a realistic walkthrough of building a new project from scratch.

 ```
 # Day 1: Project Setup